Attributes helper

 The same

-object can be associated with multiple objects, such as device, address families, this association allows any attributes set at thefeature
+featureobject can be associated with multiple objects, such as device, address families, this association allows any attributes set at thefeature, or any level, to also propagate to the object thefeaturewere associated with.

 Let’s take the following configuration that we want on two devices.